skule/skule.ca/finances/SEF.md

 ## Application Process

-<a class="button is-primary" href="https://new.skule.ca/upload/finance/Special-Projects-Application-2T3-2T4.xlsx"> Application Package </a>
+<a class="button is-primary" href="/finances/applications/Special-Projects-Application-2T3-2T4.xlsx"> Application Package </a>
 <a class="button is-primary" href="https://docs.google.com/forms/d/e/1FAIpQLSdI9GVk59q4MyMYtCIylsDHgOeS-dHTfYJwkmGX5NJyimloXw/viewform"> Application Form </a>

 - Please download a copy of the application and Terms of Reference documents linked above.
 - Read the Terms of Reference document for this funding round and ensure that your project fits within the scope.
-- Submit the application to [ this google form ](https://forms.gle/Eh8M7aQBQWho3PdN9) by midnight of **February 7 **!
+- Submit the application to [this google form ](https://forms.gle/Eh8M7aQBQWho3PdN9) by midnight of **February 7 **!
 - The application will be discussed by the SEF Subcommittee to reach a recommendation.
 - The SEF Committee will review and approve individual allocations.
 Funds will the distributed after this stage.